The mission of the London Eco Film Festival is:

 Over the course of the next few years LEFF will present visions and voices from some of the most vibrant strands of humanity exploring the diversity of opinions and perspectives in the human experience.
 Only with this overview can any global policy be truly effective in changing behaviour.

-2020 will feature the experiences held within the Africa: Visions and Voices.
+2020 will feature the experiences held within COVID-19: Perspectives.
 Following years will see a focus on:

 LEFF aims to foster more collaboration and ignite a public passion towards protecting the environment!